The syntax of the every()

 .

-if all array elements pass the given test function (callback
+- true - if all the array elements pass the given test function (

 Notes: